Joseph Stewart (U.S. Army officer)

 Joseph Stewart (January 29, 1822 – April 23, 1904) was an officer in the United States Army notable for serving as commander of Fort Alcatraz, Fort Churchill and the Department of Alaska.
 His name is occasionally seen as Jasper Stewart.

 Biography

 Early life

 Joseph Stewart was born in Columbia, Kentucky on January 29, 1822, and graduated from the U.S. Military Academy at West Point in 1842.
 He served as a 2nd Lieutenant in the 1st U.S. Artillery and later the 3rd U.S. Artillery during the Mexican War.
-On January 3, 1856 he was promoted captain of Company H in the 3rd Artillery.
+On January 3, 1856, he was promoted to captain of Company H in the 3rd Artillery.
 In December 1859 Captain Stewart took command of Fort Alcatraz.
 In the years immediately preceding the Civil War, Stewart transformed the fort into the most powerful coastal defense in the west.
 It was also during Stewart's time on Alcatraz that it took on the role of a prison for the first time.
 11 soldiers under Stewart's command were imprisoned there and soon other nearby forts were sending prisoners there too.